w3c/guide/meetings/tpac.md

 1. Your meeting will be added to the [W3C Calendar of the group](https://www.w3.org/blog/2021/group-calendaring-service-enters-beta-test/) as part of the main TPAC event.
 Make sure you add the agenda and any other relevant materials to the entry!
 1. A hybrid meeting is one where some attendees participate in-person and others from remote locations (see [dealing with timezones](organize.md)).
 1. See our [considerations regarding Zoom](zoom.md), including recordings and automated meeting transcripts.
-1. If you plan to record a presentation, please do it in advance.
-Ask the events team for assistance if needed but try to give them 2 weeks lead time.
+1. If you plan to offer a presentation, please provide links to any slidedeck and other presentation materials as early as possible prior to the meeting, so that local and remote participants may get prepared for the discussion.
+If possible, it is also best to have these presentation materials available for projection during Q&A sessions during or after the main presentation, and for inclusion within meeting minutes (see [embedding slides](https://w3c.github.io/scribe2/scribedoc.html#slides) if the group takes minutes on IRC).
+1. Similarly, please consider recording your presentation and sharing with the group prior to the meeting, along with captions and a transcript.
 See our [recording tips](https://www.w3.org/wiki/Virtual_Presentations).
 1. Consider if a breakout session might be useful.

 ## TPAC group meetings {#group}